Wednesday, 27 February 2008

 I swear these are factual events.
 Names have only been omitted to protect the guilty and save me facing slander charges.
 Maybe I don't need to write alternative fiction or horror stories.
 I should just write a diary, it would amount to the same thing.

 He fiddles around for a bit.
 It’s fixed, he reckons, and drives away saying he'll ring me from down the street to check the line.
 I feel a strong urge to make him leave his wallet with me so he has to come back.
 He rings up and the phone line’s still crap.
-Amazingly he actually comes back but still won’t look at the box.
-Not even a little side long look.
+Amazingly he actually comes back but still won’t look at the dangling box.
+Not even a little side-long glance.
 He comes inside the house instead and pulls apart the phone line.

 'Yep, I've fixed it this time.'